 - connection to a professional network of other teachers, professors, and scientists as well as on-site RETAIN support during module implementation

-- professional development and graduate credits
+- professional development credits